Ardbeg distillery: Products

-Ardbeg Corryvreckan, named after a whirlpool situated to the South of Islay, has a particularly peated flavour.
+Ardbeg Corryvreckan, named after a whirlpool situated to the north of Islay, has a particularly peated flavour.

 The whiskies of Ardbeg are mostly heavily peated malts.
 Compared to other Islay malts, Ardbeg does not focus on the sea and salt tastes, but rather on aromas of spices, malt or sweet tones like vanilla and chocolate.
 The core range of Ardbeg consists of the Ardbeg TEN, Wee Beastie, An Oa, Uigeadail and Corryvreckan.
 The TEN is named after its age.
-Uigeadail was named after Loch Uigeadail, a loch in the hills about 4 km north of Ardbeg which is a source of water for the distillery.
+Uigeadail was named after Loch Uigeadail (/'u:g@dael/), a loch in the hills about 4 km north of Ardbeg which is a source of water for the distillery.
 The Corryvreckan bottle takes its name from a famous sea vortex between the Isle of Jura and the Isle of Scarba.
 In June 2024, the distillery released a new edition of the Corryvreckan from 2008.
 The special bottling was created in collaboration with the comic artist Tradd Moore and is limited to 250 bottles.